 What Supporting documentation is required?

-Those applying for a PPE Visitor visa must submit the following documents in support of their visa application if applying if advance of travelling to the UK, or to the Immigration Office at their UK port of entry if applying for ‘leave to enter’:
+Those applying for a PPE Visitor visa must submit the following documents in support of their visa application if applying if advance of travelling to the UK, or to the Immigration Office at their UK port of entry if applying for ‘permission to enter’:

 current passport or other valid travel identification